austindatamanagement/RetailDemo/README.md

 ### Step 2: Navigate to Lab 100

 - You can see a list of Lab Guides by clicking on the Menu Icon in the upper left corner of the browser window.
-You're now ready to continue with Lab 100.
+You are now ready to continue with Lab 100.

  ![](images/common/WorkshopMenu.png)